DangPham112000/blog/engineerblog/content/docs/research/security/arp_spoofing.md

 - Enable Dynamic ARP Inspection (DAI): On managed switches, DAI verifies ARP packets against a trusted database

 ## Demo

+{{<hint danger>}}
+**DISCLAIMER**: This demo is for educational purposes only.
+The techniques should only be tested on systems you own or have explicit permission to analyze.
+Misuse of this information is unethical, may violate the law, and could lead to serious consequences.
+The author takes no responsibility for any damages or misuse arising from this content
+{{</hint>}}

 ```sh

 # Fake dns